 Two people or more people may buy property together.
 If they do so, the default ownership position is that they are legal co-owners as joint tenants, both equally entitled to the whole property.
 They may elect to own the property as tenants in common, where each owns a specified share.

 By default, the beneficial interest follows the proportions of legal interest.
-If one owner has a legal interest in three quarters of the property, he or she has a beneficial interest in three quarters of the benefits of ownership.
+If one owner has a legal interest in three quarters of the property, they have a beneficial interest in three quarters of the benefits of ownership.

-One of the owners may wish to receive less rent from the property in order to compensate him or her for some other arrangement (not relating to this property) between the two.
+One of the owners may wish to receive less rent from the property in order to compensate them for some other arrangement (not relating to this property) between the two.
 As examples:

-- one person may have contributed more savings to a deposit for a mortgage and therefore want more “interest”
+- one person may have contributed more savings to a deposit for a mortgage and therefore want more ownership 'interest'

 - a greater share in the rent may offset other costs between the two, such as the cost to one of being the manager of the property